-The results regarding the utilization pattern of the personal localite cosmopolite sources are depicted in the table.3.
-It conveys that the officials of the agricultural department (ADA, JDA, MAO, AEO) (76.25) and agricultural supervisors (66.25) were the most important personal cosmopolite sources of information for seeking knowledge about paddy farming by paddy growers.
-They were ranked first and second in the paddy farmers' preference list, accordingly.
+The results regarding the utilization pattern of the personal localite sources are depicted in the table.3.
+It conveys that the officials of the agricultural department (ADA, JDA, MAO, AEO) (76.25) agricultural supervisors (66.25).
 However, most of the times only ground level extension agents like Agricultural Extension officers (A.E.O.'s) were available to the respondents for communicating various paddy-related information.
-Higher officials of the agricultural department like M.A.O., J.D.A. and J.D.A. were rarely available for respondents for seeking information, by the paddy farmers.
+Higher officials of the agricultural department like M.A.O., J.D.A. and J.D.A. were rarely available for respondents for seeking information by the paddy farmers.
 This might be due to farmers can easily access the ground-level extension agents for obtaining information about paddy cultivation.
 The regular visiting of agricultural department officials like Agricultural extension officers (A.E.O.'s) who were given instructions by M.A.O.'s, J.D.A.'s and A.D.A.'s for disseminating new technologies in paddy cultivation.
 The other reason was the agricultural department had high and sound technical knowledge which creates interest among farmers to seek information from them.